 In March 2023, we were awarded an additional Social Sciences and Humanities Research Council Partnership Development Grant to expand the partnership’s work into 2026.

-Finally, we will expand the diversity of our team and welcome new research partners to the project.
-In particular, our leadership team is looking to facilitate and evaluate accountability and integrity by working with Dr. Anita Kothari and Dr. Katrina Plamondon.
+Finally, we are diversifying our team and welcoming new research partners to the project.
+In particular, our leadership team is looking to facilitate and evaluate our own team’s accountability and integrity to our principles.

 Note.
 This website uses web analytics tools to help analyze how the site and our principles are used, and to improve visitors’ online experience.
 For more information, please refer to UBC’s ‘Terms of Use‘ link below or contact our team.